==================

 Merritt Island National Wildlife Refuge was created as an afterthought, as the area was initially reserved for the Kennedy Space Center.
 During the establishment of the space center, the authorities built a launch complex and other facilities on the land.
 However, most of the land was still unused even after completing the space center development.

 In 1963, US Fish and Wildlife Services came up with an agreement to build a wildlife refuge.
-Also, in 1975, people signed another agreement to establish Canaveral National Seashore.
-Today, the Department of Interior manages a large, unused part of the Kennedy Space.
-It takes advantage of it as a Wildlife Refuge.
+Additionally, in 1975, another agreement was signed to establish Canaveral National Seashore.
+Today, the Department of Interior manages a large unused portion of the Kennedy Space as a Wildlife Refuge.

 Visiting Merritt Island National Wildlife Refuge

-On Florida’s Atlantic Coast, the National Wildlife Refuge is accessible to visitors.
-Also, millions of residents can access it.
-Taking a short drive to visit makes an exciting day trip from Orlando and Daytona Beach.
+Conveniently situated on Florida’s Atlantic Coast, the national wildlife Refuge is easily accessible to visitors and millions of residents.
+A short drive makes an exciting day trip from Orlando and Daytona Beach.
 For those looking for a weekend getaway, it is about a two-three hour drive from Tampa.

 Best Time to Visit Merritt Island National Wildlife Refuge

-Moreover, when planning your visit, try to arrive early in the morning.
-It’s the perfect time to beat the crowds and get more opportunities to view wildlife.
+Moreover, when planning your visit, try to arrive early in the morning, as it’s the perfect time to beat the crowds and have more opportunities to view wildlife.

 Things to See and Do at Merritt Island National Wildlife Refuge

 The 7.7-mile-long Black Point Wildlife Drive is a one-way single dirt road.
 It runs along the water areas of the refuge.
-If you are there in winter, you may see it full of slow-moving cars.
-Also, this slow pace visitors to get up close to the wildlife.
-Still, to enjoy views while driving, you can also exit your vehicle.
-After that, you can see fascinating bird species in the wetlands.
-Yet, walking or biking is not allowed due to heavy traffic.
+If you are there in winter, you may see it full of cars, slowly moving cars, allowing visitors to get up close to the wildlife.
+In addition to enjoying views while driving, you can also get out of your vehicle to see fascinating bird species in the wetlands.
+However, walking or biking is not allowed due to heavy traffic.

-Besides, while visitors can stop at any point along the drive, it has two parking lots and walks.
-There is Stop No.4 or the “Bird Trail” for sightseeing birds.
-Moreover, there’s Stop No.9 with a 5-mile loop trailhead for the Allan D. Cruickshank Trail.
-It also has a tower for wetland sights.
+In addition, while visitors can stop at any point along the drive, it has two parking lots and walks.
+Stop No.4 is known as the “Bird Trail” for excellent bird views.
+Similarly, Stop No.9 has a 5-mile loop trailhead for the Allan D. Cruickshank Trail and a tower for wetland views.

-There are other routes apart from the 5-mile Cruickshank Trail.
-These pathways in the Merritt Island National Wildlife Refuge are short and easy.
-Also, the one-mile looping Scrub Ridge is a beautiful trail home to charming Scrub Jays.
-People consider these bird species threatened in Florida.
-Their treatment is due to their rarity and disappearing habitat.
+Apart from the 5-mile Cruickshank Trail, other trails in the Merritt Island National Wildlife Refuge are short and easy.
+One-mile looping Scrub Ridge is a beautiful trail home to charming Scrub Jays.
+These bird species are designated as threatened in Florida due to their rare and disappearing habitat.

 Moreover, Florida Scrub Jay is one of the most friendly bird species.
 During our visit, we had the opportunity to witness a couple of charismatic vivid bluebirds landing a few feet away from us.
 As we were preparing to take photography, they hopped ever closer.
 Scrub Jay Ridge Trail at Merritt Island is a beautiful spot to see Florida scrub jays.
 In addition, we were also lucky enough to spot a giant gopher tortoise and a snuffling armadillo.